 Many attendees of bad meetings are thus likely to suffer from Meeting Recovery Syndrome (MRS) where the bad experience sticks with them long after they have left the meeting ultimately affecting their productivity and happiness at work.

-Regarding MRS, the study found 55 per cent of Americans report that a poorly planned meeting negatively affects their productivity and a further 54 per cent find that they needed to talk to someone following a bad meeting in order to recalibrate.
-This makes meetings counterproductive as one of the aims of meeting is to increase productivity and efficiency at the workplace.
+Regarding MRS, the study found 55 percent of Americans report that a poorly planned meeting negatively affects their productivity and a further 54 percent find that they needed to talk to someone following a bad meeting in order to recalibrate.
+This makes meetings counterproductive as one of the aims of meetings is to increase productivity and efficiency at the workplace.

 1. It should have personalized appointment links